-How To Apply For The FAFSA
+How to Apply for FAFSA

-How to complete the FAFSA: Step-by-step instructions
+How to Apply for the FAFSA: Step-by-step instructions

-1. Gather your information
+1. Gather Your Information

 When you fill out the FAFSA, you’ll be asked to provide certain information.
 You can speed up the process by having all the necessary information and documents on hand.
 You should have: